Mesh Reader

 press output-mesh. > prefix name for output files

-press 6 > number of digit
+press 6 > number of digits

 Load your mesh with MFEM-MGIS